-Possible causes may be either a faulty control probe or erroneous data in memory.

-- The probe may be disconnected, burned out, or shorted. - Check that the probe is connected properly.
-The probe may be checked with an ohmmeter to see if it is open or shorted.
-The probe is a thermistor.
-The resistance should read approximately 3 kohms between pins 3 and 4, 12 kohms between pins 1 and 4, and 9-11 kohms between pins 1 and 3 at room temperature (25°C).
-If the probe appears to be defective, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance. - If the problem is not the probe, erroneous data in memory may be the cause.
-Re-initialize the memory as discussed in the problem 'The display flashes "cutout" and an incorrect process temperature'.
-If the problem remains, the cause may be a defective electronic component, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
+- Possible causes may be either a faulty control probe or erroneous data in memory.
+The probe may be disconnected, burned out, or shorted.
+Check that the probe is connected properly.
+The probe may be checked with an ohmmeter to see if it is open or shorted. - If the problem is not the probe, erroneous data in memory may be the cause.
+Re-initialize the memory using the Master Reset Sequence explained above.
+If the problem remains, the cause may be a defective electronic component.
+Contact Hart Scientific Customer Service for assistance.

-Problem Causes and Solutions The controller controls or attempts to control at an inaccurate temperature The controller operates normally except when controlling at a specified set-point.
-At this set-point, the temperature displayed does not agree with the temperature measured by the user's reference thermometer to within the specified accuracy.
-This problem may be caused by an actual difference in temperature between the points where the control probe and thermometer probe measure temperature, by erroneous bath calibration parameters, or by a damaged control probe.
-Check that the bath has an adequate amount of fluid in the tank and that the stirrer is operating properly.
-Check that the thermometer probe and control probe are both fully inserted into the bath to minimize temperature gradient errors.
-Check that the calibration parameters are all correct according to the Report of Test.
-If not, re-program the constants.
-The memory backup battery may be weak causing errors in data as described in the problem: 'The display flashes "cutout" and an incorrect process temperature'.
-Check that the control probe has not been struck, bent, or damaged.
-If the cause of the problem remains unknown, contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
-The controller shows that the output power is steady but the process temperature is unstable Possible causes are an improper proportional band setting or the fluid being used. • If the bath temperature does not achieve the expected degree of stability when measured using a thermometer, try adjusting the proportional band to a narrower width as discussed in Section 8.7, Proportional Band. • Check to ensure the fluid has not deteriorated or is not too thick.
-The controller alternately heats for a while then cools The bath is not stable and the duty cycle is not constant.
-The proportional band being too narrow typically causes this oscillation.
-Increase the width of the proportional band until the temperature stabilizes as discussed in Section 8.7, Proportional Band.
-The controller erratically heats then cools, control is unstable If both the bath temperature and output power do not vary periodically but in a very erratic manner, the problem may be excess noise in the system.
-Noise due to the control sensor should be less than 0.001°C. However, if the probe has been damaged or has developed an intermittent short, erratic behavior may exist.
-The probe is located inside the stirrer motor cover. • Check for a damaged probe or poor connection between the probe and bath. • Intermittent shorts in the heater or controller electronic circuitry may also be a possible cause.
-Contact an Authorized Service Center (see Section 1.4, on page 5) for assistance assistance.
+The controller controls or attempts to control at an inaccurate temperature

+- The controller operates normally except when controlling at a specified setpoint.
+At this set-point, the temperature does not agree with that measured by the user's reference thermometer to within the specified accuracy.
+This problem may be caused by an actual difference in temperature between the points where the control probe and thermometer probe measure temperature, by erroneous bath calibration parameters, or by a damaged control probe. - Check that the bath has an adequate amount of fluid in the tank and that the stirrer is operating properly. - Check that the thermometer probe and control probe are both fully inserted into the bath to minimize temperature gradient errors. - Check that the calibration parameters are all correct according to the Report of Calibration.
+If not then reprogram the constants.
+The memory backup battery may be weak causing errors in data. - Check that the control probe has not been struck, bent, or damaged.
+If the cause of the problem remains unknown, contact an Authorized Service Center for assistance.

+The controller shows that the output power is steady but the process temperature is unstable

+If the bath temperature does not achieve the expected degree of stability when measured using a thermometer, try adjusting the proportional band to a narrower width as discussed in Section 8.6.

+The controller alternately heats for a while then cools

+This oscillation is typically caused by the proportional band being too narrow.
+Increase the width of the proportional band until the temperature stabilizes as discussed in Section 8.6.

+The controller erratically heats then cools, control is unstable

+If both the bath temperature and output power do not vary periodically but in a very erratic manner, the problem may be excess noise in the system.
+Noise due to the control sensor should be less than 0.001 °C. However, if the probe has been damaged or has developed an intermittent short, erratic behavior may exist.
+Check for a damaged probe or poor connection between the probe and bath.

+Intermittent shorts in the heater or controller electronic circuitry may also be a possible cause.
+Contact an Authorized Service Center for assistance.